-The sense of isolation from her own community, combined with already being part of a minority group in the U.S., is at times draining, she finds.
+The sense of isolation from her community, combined with already being part of a minority group, is at times draining.
 “As an Asian American, you already feel like you are looked at as an outsider.
 Physically, emotionally, spiritually, it can become overwhelming.”

 Food allergies can cause stress, anxiety and feelings of being left out or socially excluded.
 Increasingly, research shows that food allergies often have a profound effect on quality of life and psychological wellbeing.

 Now a new study reveals a cultural divide, one that’s much as Chu sensed as an individual.
 The findings show a significantly greater negative impact on quality of life among Asian American families than for white or Black families.

 Researchers reviewed more than 6,800 food allergy quality of life questionnaires from children, teens and parents who visited an allergy clinic at Cincinnati Children’s Hospital Medical Center in Ohio.
 They found that Asian American parents reported worse quality of life effects from food allergies than white or Black parents.

 On a scale of 1 to 100, with 100 being the worst impact on quality of life, Black and white parents average score was around 40.
 However, the score for Asian American parents was a 50.5.